Skip to main content

 Newton's Second Law of Motion

-Newton's Second Law states that the force acting on an object is equal to the mass of that object multiplied by its acceleration (F = ma).
-In the context of the jump, this law helps us understand how the force exerted by the ground must counteract both the weight of the jumper and provide the necessary upward acceleration to achieve the jump height.
+Newton's Second Law states that the force acting on an object is equal to the mass of the object multiplied by its acceleration (F = ma).
+In the context of the jump, this law helps determine the net force exerted by the ground, considering the jumper's weight and the acceleration needed to reach the maximum height.

 Recommended video: